Shreyas-kp/Student-Sphere/README.md

 - **Holiday Tracker**: The app displays important holidays for students, and you can view this information by navigating to the Holidays section.

+- **To-Do List Management**: In the To-Do section, students can add tasks, mark them as complete, or delete them.
+This helps in tracking assignments, projects, and other academic responsibilities.

 - **Upload Notes**: In the Upload Notes section, you can upload your study materials (such as PDFs, images, etc.) for others to access.

 ---